binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 To summarize:

 1. A player launch a planet
-2. The planet is add / update in the firestore tree
+2. The planet is added/updated in the firestore tree
-3. The Countdown screen is notify and ask to the webworker to add the new planet
+3. The Countdown screen is notified and ask to the webworker to add the new planet

 In parallel

 1. The webworker calculate the position of the planets, the collisions, update the model
-2. The Countdown screen receive the datas.
+2. The Countdown screen receives the data.
 3. When the `requestAnimationFrame`is call, the Countdown screen read the current model and display it

 All the animations, stars, shine effect, are just maths and effect with the Canvas, I won't explain how I do this.
-If you are intersted by that, check the source code (end of this section).
+If you are interested in that, check the source code (end of this section).

 ### Data Structure and security

 To secure my paths and datas, I use firebase authentication and path configuration in vue:

 ```javascript
 const secureRoute = (to, from, next) => {